Nashville-Public-Library/misc/README.md

 - Ensure the Batch & Python scripts are in the same directory.
 - A sample `.bat` file (`Example.bat`) is inlcuded in this repo.

-As a general note: It's best to avoid spaces in filenames.
+As a general note: It's best to avoid spaces in your audio filenames.
 If your audio filenames have spaces in them, the FFmpeg commands will need to be changed.

-### The scripts should be fairly straightfoward and self-explanatory but below are some helpful notes.
+### The scripts should be fairly straightfoward and self-explanatory but below are some general notes.

 ---

 ## AnimalAir.py

 TL script to process Animal Airwaves (AA) each day.
 - We are provided 12 episodes of AA per month.
-Download them at the beginning of each month from Content Depot.
+Download them all together at the beginning of each month from Content Depot.
 - Place all 12 files in the local folder listed in the script (delete last month's files).
 - Since there are only 12 episodes, but we need to air it every day, we will usually need to air each episode more than once.
 - The script will randomize which episode is used each day, ensuring the same episode never airs two days in a row.